Make some fast and fun scrap quilts with these free scrap quilt patterns. Read our best tips for creating a cohesive modern scrap quilt.

 How do you arrange colors in scrap quilt patterns?

-When you’re considering how to arrange fabrics for scrappy quilts, the best place to start is color.
+When youโre considering how to arrange fabrics for scrappy quilts, the best place to start is color.
 I suggest organizing your scraps by color families.
-Meaning if you have a bunch of pinkish fabrics, think of them as one color family (rather than rose vs. fushcia vs. blush).
-When planning the arrangement, consider this color family as one fabric.
-This takes away the overwhelm of thinking about each scrap separately.
-And it helps you create that cohesive look you’re going for.
+Meaning if you have a bunch of pinkish fabrics, think of them as one color family (rather than rose vs. fuscia vs. blush).
+When planning the arrangement, consider this one color family as one fabric.
+This takes away the overwhelm of thinking about each scrap separately and helps you create that cohesive look youโre going for.
+For better understanding, I suggest you reading our articles on choosing colors and color schemes for modern quilters – examples are included!

 How do you arrange prints in scrap quilt patterns?